-The Board of Directors has fixed the close of business day of 19 May 2025 (the "Record Date") as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting of the Stockholders.
+The Board of Directors has fixed 12:00nn of 19 May 2025 (the "Record Date") as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting of the Stockholders.
 Only holders of shares of common stock as at the Record Date will be entitled to vote at the Annual Meeting of the Stockholders.